-The Minister of Water and Environmental Affairs has, as part of a legal review on environmental management, promulgated the Waste Act, 2008; as a specific environmental management act (SEMA) under the National Environmental Management Act, 1998 (Act No.107 of 1998).
-The objectives of the NEM: Waste Act are mainly to give effect to section 24 of the Constitution in order to secure an environment that is not harmful to the health and wellbeing of the people by putting measures in place to protect, avoid, reduce, reuse, recycle, treat and dispose waste in an environmentally sound manner.
+The Department of Environmental Affairs has, as part of legal review on environmental management, promulgated the Waste Act, in 2008 as a specific legislation under the National Environmental Management Act, 1998 (Act No.107 of 1998).
+The objectives of the NEM: Waste Act are mainly to give effect to section 24 of the Constitution in order to secure an environment that is not harmful to the health and wellbeing of the people by putting measures in place to protect, avoid, minimize, reduce, reuse, treat and dispose waste in an environmentally sound manner.
 These measures include remediation of contaminated land, preventing pollution and ecological degradation and most importantly, ensuring effective delivery of waste services.

-The weakness of most legislative frameworks is mostly due to lack of institutional capacity at government level to implement or enforce legislation.
-In an effort to address this challenge, the NEM: Waste Act makes provision for institutional and planning matters in chapter 3 (section 10 -13).
-Of particular importance is the provision for the designation of Waste Management Officers (WMOs) at National, Provincial and Municipality government for the co-ordination of matters that relate to waste management.

-Section 10 on designation of WMOs indicates that:
+The weakness of most legislative frameworks in implementation is mostly due to lack of institution or capacity at government level to implement or enforce legislation.
+In an effort to address this challenge, the NEM: Waste Act makes provision for institutional and planning matters in chapter 3 (section 10-13).
+Of particular importance is the provision for the designation of Waste Management Officers (WMOs) at National, Provincial and Municipal level.
+Section 10 on WMOs indicates that:

-- '10.
-(1) The Minister must designate in writing an officer in the Department as the national waste management officer responsible for co-ordinating matters pertaining to waste management in the national government. - (2) The MEC must designate in writing an officer in the provincial administration as the provincial waste management officer responsible for co-ordinating matters pertaining to waste management in that province. - (3) Each municipality authorised to carry out waste management services by the Municipal Structures Act, 1998 (Act No. 117 of 1998), must designate in writing a waste management officer from its administration to be responsible for coordinating matters pertaining to waste management in that municipality.'
+- 10. (1) The Minister must designate in writing an officer in the Department as the National waste management officer responsible for co-coordinating matters pertaining to waste management in the national government. - (2) The MEC must designate in writing an officer in the provincial administration as the provincial waste management officer responsible for co-coordinating matters pertaining to waste management in that province. - (3) Each municipality authorised to carry out waste management services by the Municipal Structures Act, 1998 (Act No. 117 of 1998), must designate in writing a waste management officer from its administration to be responsible for co-ordinating matters pertaining to waste management in that municipality.